Tax

 Chargeable gains made by companies (i.e. on the disposal of a business asset) are charged to corporation tax.

-France For individuals: subject to income tax at a 12.8% fixed rate and social contributions at a 17.2% rate (overall tax rate of 30%).
-Taxpayers are allowed to opt for the former taxation regime (income tax at the progressive scale up to 45%, after application of an ownership duration rebate provided that the shares were acquired or subscribed before January 1, 2018, + social contributions at a 17.2% rate).
-For real estate capital gain: income tax at the rate of 19% after application of a tax rebate the amount of which depends on the length of ownership of the property (up to 100% after 22 years) + social contributions at the rate of 17.2% after application of a tax rebate of the same kind (up to 100% after 30 years of ownership) + additional tax for real estate capital gains exceeding 50k (up to 6%).
+France For individuals: For capital gains on shares, individuals are in principle subject to (i) personal income tax at a 12.8% flat rate tax and (ii) social contributions at a 17.2% rate (i.e, an overall tax rate of 30%).
+Taxpayers may also elect for a taxation at the progressive income tax rates if more beneficial.
+If any, capital gains on shares will be subject to (i) personal income tax at the progressive scale up to 45%, after application of a tax allowance for length of ownership provided that the shares were acquired or subscribed before January 1, 2018, and (ii) social contributions at a 17.2% rate.
+This election is global for all equity revenue of a year (i.e., dividend, interest and capital gain).
+For real estate capital gains, individuals are in principle subject to (i) personal income tax at the rate of 19% after application of a tax allowance for length of ownership of the property (up to 100% after 22 years) and (ii) social contributions at the rate of 17.2% after application of a tax allowance for length of ownership (up to 100% after 30 years of ownership).
+An additional tax may be applied for real estate net capital gains exceeding 50k (up to 6%).

-For companies: effective tax rate of 3% (i.e., capital gain subject to French standard CIT rate (25%) after an allowance of 88%) for substantial ownership (ownership of more than 5% of the company's share capital for more than two years).share capital for more than two years).
+For companies: For capital gains on shares, an effective tax rate of 3% (i.e., capital gain subject to French standard CIT rate (25%) after an allowance of 88%) for substantial ownership (ownership of more than 5% of the company's share capital for more than two years).

 Germany Private assets (individuals): 26.375% (incl. solidarity surcharge plus church tax, if any); Business assets (individuals): approx. 30% (incl. solidarity surcharge and church tax, if any); Business assets (corporations): approx. 1.5% (including solidarity surcharge).